Kana Vinaka Cookbook - contemporary Fijian cuisine

 Kana vinaka means "eat well or good food" in Fijian, and is the title of Colin's new book about contemporary island cuisine.
 Throughout his forty years teaching and consulting in the islands, Colin has always promoted the use of fresh, local produce and the development of a more contemporary style of cuisine using the outstanding local produce.
 Kana Vinaka is a not-for-profit initiative by Colin and a project he has taken on in the hopes of providing lasting development for the tourism and hospitality industry in Fiji, as well as, changing the way locals eat in their own country: healthy, sustainable and lowering dependence on imports and promoting the growth and vibrancy of the economy.

 Kana Vinaka was launched in Fiji in late April 2017.
-Locally in Fiji and the wider Pacific Island regions, books are available to purchase online through My Fiji Store or pick up a physical copy from the USP Bookstore in Suva.
+You can buy it online worldwide through My Fiji Store or pick up a physical copy from the USP Bookstore in Suva.

 A land of plenty

 With volcanic soils, plentiful oceans, a tropical climate and an abundance of space, the Fiji Islands have an incredible ability to produce high quality seafood, meat, vegetables and fruit.
 Across Fiji, local markets showcase an array of products throughout the year that can be utilised in many contemporary ways.
 At its best, this produce is plentiful, high quality, economical, sustainable and bursting with flavour, with the potential to outshine many widely-used imported ingredients.

 The people of Fiji are accustomed to growing the ingredients they use themselves in their food.
 Government organisations are working with farmers to assist them in developing their agricultural practices, so that there will be a consistent supply of traditional produce, and to help farmers learn about how to grow new varieties.